leonardoxh/keystore-ultimate/README.md

 Limitations:
 ---
-* On Api level 22 and bellow your key should not contain more than 256 bytes otherwise we can't save the the value due a limitation on the Android Keystore
+* On Api level 22 and bellow your alias for key should not contain more than 256 bytes otherwise we can't save the the value due a limitation on the Android Keystore

 LICENSE: